 “You will surrender 8-10 of your daily waking hours to your employer.
 You can expect this time to be reasonably dull and unfulfilling.
-However, you will be compensated you for it with financial rewards, which you’ll use to purchase goods and services (as well as obtain some status and power).
-Consumption will be the main avenue through which you’ll experience pleasure and meaning.
-It won’t feed your soul, but you won’t starve and you’ll have a roof over your head.”
+However, you will be compensated you for it with financial rewards, which you’ll use to purchase goods and services (as well as obtain some status and power).”

 We Sold Ourselves Short.

-During the Golden Age of 1960’s, work as a means of enabling consumption became the collective purpose of Western societies.
+During the Golden Age of the 1960s, work as a means of enabling consumption became the collective purpose of Western societies.

 While comfortable, this approach to work has one fundamental flaw – it celebrates outcome more than the process, thus robbing us of the opportunity to experience deep, intrinsic fulfilment whilst at work.

 It leads us to believe that a decent salary, a relative safety net of a full-time job and progression up the ladder are the main cornerstones of a remarkable career.

 After a while, we stopped asking questions and accepted that this less-than-perfect situation is the way “things ought to be”.

 And yet, regardless of how much success we achieved in this system, we were always left with a deep-seated knowingness that something is amiss and, given the freedom, we would throw it all away for an opportunity to be part of something more meaningful.